 No one plans on being an addict.
 The experience can be overwhelming and scary, especially since it can start to take over every aspect of life.
 It’s easy to feel alone and out of control, like things will never get better.
 Such feelings can trigger depression, anxiety and sometimes even suicidal thoughts.

-Drug addiction doesn't go away on its own.
-It can destroy not only one's physical health, but one's career, close relationships, and future.
+Addiction can and does destroy lives.
+It can devastate not only your physical health, but your career, close relationships, and future.
 Fortunately, it’s never too late to do something about it.